Daytron/revworks/README.md

 # RevWorks

 RevWorks is a web application for distant formative coursework feedback service for students and lecturers.
-The application is created as part of my final project for the undergraduate course of BSc. in Computer Science.
+The application is created as part of my final project for the completion of the course in BSc. in Computer Science.

 ### Features

-  - Submit and manage coursework
+  - Submit and view coursework
-  - View submitted coursework
-  - Create and submit comments for a particular page
+  - Both users can raise comments for a particular page
   - Automatically jump to the associated page when viewing a feedback note
   - Real-time feedback chat
-  - Create systemwide or classwide announcements
+  - Create systemwide and classwide announcements
   - User notifications
   - Maximise the view of the coursework panel